-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 Senior Constable Barry Shepherd recalled how the search effort was not prolonged but it was a significant undertaking among blizzard conditions.

-It certainly had an impact on those who found him, he said.
+It certainly had an impact on those who found the dead man, he said.

 "The fatality did not come about as a result of one thing.
-It's when all the holes line up in the Swiss cheese that's when there are problems."
+It's when all the holes line up in the Swiss cheese, that's when there are problems."

 It was unorthodox for the group to start from the northern end of the route and they were also poorly dressed for the environment, he said.